aws-samples/searchable-encryption-dynamodb-howto/content/exercise-2.en.md

 To start, configure the constructor for this compound beacon.
 You want this beacon to be written to if the item contains the modified date attribute.

-[TODO wait why is this START_TIME?
-Shouldn't this be modified date?]

 ::::tabs{variant="container" groupId=codeSample}
 :::tab{label="Java"}